The Texas Citizens Participation Act

 Support the effort to get a Federal Anti-SLAPP law passed.

-Below is the final text of the Citizens Participation Act as passed by the 2011 legislature and signed into law effective June 17, 2011.
+Below is the statutory language of the Citizens Participation Act as passed by the 2011 legislature and amended by the 2013 legislature.

 SECTION 1.
 This Act may be cited as the Citizens Participation Act.

 SECTION 2.
 Subtitle B, Title 2, Civil Practice and Remedies Code, is amended by adding Chapter 27 to read as follows:

 CHAPTER 27.
 ACTIONS INVOLVING THE EXERCISE OF CERTAIN CONSTITUTIONAL RIGHTS

 Sec.
 27.001.
 DEFINITIONS.
 In this chapter:

 (1) ”Communication” includes the making or submitting of a statement or document in any form or medium, including oral, visual, written, audiovisual, or electronic.

 (2) ”Exercise of the right of association” means a communication between individuals who join together to collectively express, promote, pursue, or defend common interests.

 (3) ”Exercise of the right of free speech” means a communication made in connection with a matter of public concern.